-- the title conditions set out the required voting threshold and the procedure which should be followed - the title conditions are silent on this topic, in which case a simple majority (51%) will be able to appoint or dismiss a factor (2003 Act, section 28)1 - the title conditions set out a high voting threshold.
+- the title conditions set out the required voting threshold and the procedure which should be followed - the title conditions are silent on this topic, in which case, in most types of development, a simple majority (51%) will be able to appoint or dismiss a factor (2003 Act, section 28).1 However, for sheltered or retirement housing the relevant threshold is a two thirds majority (2003 Act, section 54) - the title conditions set out a high voting threshold.
 However, in this case section 64 of the 2003 Act applies, overriding these title conditions.
 Section 64 says a majority of two thirds of owners will always be able to appoint or dismiss a factor.